don4get/cheshire-cat/README.md

 # cheshire-cat

 This project analyses the stock financial data.
-It uses the Yahoo Fincance Python API.
+It uses the Yahoo Finance Python API.